 Measles is highly contagious.
 Though not usually fatal, serious complications can occur amongst those with compromised immune systems, children and the elderly.
 As such, any measles outbreak is considered very serious.
-During an outbreak on oil rig, International SOS rapidly leveraged its medical resources – quarantining patients and launching sanitation, health promotion and vaccination programmes to contain the spread of infections.
+During an outbreak on oil rig, International SOS rapidly leveraged its medical resources.
+This included quarantining patients and launching sanitation, health promotion and vaccination programmes to contain the spread of infections.

 The International SOS doctor on the rig immediately contacted his medical colleagues in Beijing for advice on how to mitigate the outbreak.
 In the meantime, the local public health authorities threatened to shut the rig down for three weeks until the measles was controlled.
 Any type of operational hiatus represented a potential loss of $1 million USD in revenue per day.